octobox/octobox/docs/CONTRIBUTING.md

  * Fork the project.
  * Make your feature addition or bug fix.
  * Add tests for it.
 This is important so we don't break it in a future version unintentionally.
-   * You can use `bundle exec guard` if you'd like the relevant tests to automatically run each time a file is modified.
  * Send a pull request.
 Bonus points for topic branches.

 ## Setup instructions